 \h Let us notice that, differently from eqs.(6)--(7), equation (11) can be valid a priori even for massless spin $1 \over 2$ particles, since the CMF proper time does not enter it any longer.

-\h The remarkable non-linear equation (11) corresponds to the whole system of eqs.(7): quantizing the BZ theory, therefore, does not lead to the Dirac equation, but rather to our non-linear, Dirac--like equation (11), that we shall call NDE.
+\h The remarkable non-linear equation (11) corresponds to the whole system of eqs.(7): quantizing the BZ theory, therefore, does not lead to the Dirac equation, but rather to the non-linear, Dirac-like equation (11), that we call NDE.

-\h We propose eq.(11) in substitution for the free Dirac (eigenvalue) equation, since it apparently admits a sensible classical limit [which describes an internal periodic motion with frequency $2 m$, implying the existence of an intrinsic angular momentum tensor: the ``spin tensor" $S^{\mu \nu}$ of eq.(5a)].
-Moreover, eq.(11) will admit assigning a natural, simple physical meaning to the negative frequency waves.$^{[18]}$ \ In other words, eqs.(6)--(11) allow us overcoming the wellknown problems related to physical meaning and time evolution of the position operator $x^\mu$ and of the velocity operator $\dot{x}^\mu$: we shall soon come back to this point (we always indicate a variable and the corresponding operator by the same simbol). \ In terms of field quantities (and no longer of operators), eq.(11) corresponds$^{[5]}$ to the four motion equations
+\h The eq.(11) might be even adopted in substitution for the free Dirac (eigenvalue) equation, since it apparently admits a sensible classical limit [which describes an internal periodic motion with frequency $2 m$, implying the existence of an intrinsic angular momentum tensor: the ``spin tensor" $S^{\mu \nu}$ of eq.(5a)].
+Moreover, eq.(11) admit assigning a natural, simple physical meaning to the negative frequency waves.$^{[15]}$ \ In other words, eqs.(6)--(11) seem to allow us overcoming the wellknown problems related with physical meaning and time evolution of the position operator $x^\mu$ and of the velocity operator $\dot{x}^\mu$: we shall come back to this point.
+[We always indicate a variable and the corresponding operator by the same simbol]. \ In terms of field quantities (and no longer of operators), eq.(11) corresponds$^{[2]}$ to the four motion equations

 in which now $v^\mu$ and the spin tensor $S^{\mu\nu}$ are the field quantities \ $v^\mu\equiv \ov{\psi} (x) \ga^\mu \psi (x)$ \ and